Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Examples

 One can obtain the fusion rules of the gauged theory using the solutions of the $G$-crossed consistency equations, but we choose to use a different method, namely gauging the symmetry sequentially.
-Without loss of generality, we first gauge the $\mathbb{Z}_2$ subgroup $\{\openone, Z\}$.
-Since $\coho{w}(Z, Z)=s$, from the previous subsection we have learnt that gauging this subgroup results in a $\text{U}(1)_8$ theory.
-The other $\mathbb{Z}_2$ group then has a nontrivial action in the $\text{U}(1)_8$ theory, namely it acts as a charge conjugation symmetry.
-We will discuss the charge conjugation symmetry in $\text{U}(1)_8$ theory in more detail in Section \ref{sec:zneven}.
-Here we note that the gauged theory can be understood in terms of the $\mathbb{Z}_2$ orbifold of a $\text{U}(1)_8$ CFT, which was analyzed in \Ref{dijkgraaf1989}.
-Interestingly, it can also be understood as the $\mathbb{D}_2\equiv\mathbb{Z}_2\times\mathbb{Z}_2$ orbifold of the $\text{SU}(2)_1$ CFT, which fits naturally within our approach.
+Without loss of generality, we first gauge one of the $\mathbb{Z}_2$ subgroups, say the one generated by $X$.
+Since $\coho{w}(X,X)=s$, from the previous subsection, we know that gauging this subgroup results in a $\text{U}(1)_8$ theory.
+The remaining $\mathbb{Z}_2$ symmetry that was not yet gauged then has a nontrivial action in the $\text{U}(1)_8$ theory.
+In particular, it acts as a charge conjugation symmetry.
+We will discuss the charge conjugation symmetry for $\mathbb{Z}_{N}^{(p)}$ theories, which includes $\text{U}(1)_8$, in more detail in Sec.~\ref{sec:zneven}.
+Here, we note that the gauged theory can be understood in terms of the $\mathbb{Z}_2$ orbifold of a $\text{U}(1)_8$ CFT, which was analyzed in \Ref{dijkgraaf1989}.
+Interestingly, it can also be understood as the $\mathbb{Z}_2\times\mathbb{Z}_2$ orbifold of the $\text{SU}(2)_1$ CFT, which fits naturally within our approach.
 The gauged theory can be identified with $\ol{\text{SO}(8)}_2$.

-To have a physical realization of the semion theory with this $\mathbb{Z}_2\times\mathbb{Z}_2$ symmetry, one can start from a chiral spin liquid in spin-$\frac{1}{2}$ systems, which has $\text{SO}(3)$ spin rotational symmetry.
+A physical realization of the semion theory with this $\mathbb{Z}_2\times\mathbb{Z}_2$ symmetry can be obtained by starting from a chiral spin liquid in spin-$\frac{1}{2}$ systems, which has $\text{SO}(3)$ spin rotational symmetry.
 The semion carries spin-$1/2$, i.e. a projective representation of the $\text{SO}(3)$ symmetry.
 One can then break the $\text{SO}(3)$ symmetry down to the $\mathbb{Z}_2\times\mathbb{Z}_2$ subgroup, i.e. $\pi$ rotations around three orthogonal axes.
-We can explicitly write down the local unitary operators on a semion:
+For this model, we can explicitly write the localized symmetry operators on a semion as